ritza-co/handbook/docs/how-we-work/editors-types-of-editing.md

 * 1:1 calls with writers.
 * Collaboration on the writing process, including assistance with planning, outlining, developing an approach, structuring an argument, improving flow, and developing writing skills.
 * Developmental feedback on drafts.

+Read our document on [editing as coaching](editing-as-coaching.md) for more details on Ritza's approach to writer development.